alttch/eva3/xc/drivers/phi/phi_devel.rst

 be single as well.
 In this case get/set methods of PHI should manually check incoming data format (single value or list).

-You, as PHI developer, always choose the way how to work with multiple hardware ports at once: get/set multiple registers or special "group" registers (e.g. for Modbus or SNMP), use asynchronous HTTP API calls or launch multiple threads, by yourself.
+You, as PHI developer, always choose by yourself the way how to work with multiple hardware ports at once: get/set multiple registers or special "group" registers (e.g.  for Modbus or SNMP), use asynchronous HTTP API calls or launch multiple threads.
 However, using *aao_get*/*aao_set* is always good practice and recommended if possible.

 Exceptions